 Make the most of those mandatory meetings with your advisor each semester.
 Make sure you know what resources are available to you, and what policies you are bound by.
 Be ready to ask good questions and build a real relationship with your advisor.
 Below is a guide to being prepared for your advising appointment.

-Look at ULink and under your Academic Profile-- where the arrows are pointing, that is where your advisor is listed AND make sure you select the correct term.
+Log into your ULink and under the Registration tab, go under Get Advised and click Meeting with your Advisor and where the light blue arrow is pointing, that is where your advisor is listed AND make sure you select the correct term (dark blue arrow).

 If no information is listed, please use the Advisor Locator List to contact the advising center for your department.

 Know when the advising period is each semester.

 Check the academic calendar on the Registrar’s website to find the two-week period each semester designated for advising.